Data Breach Lawsuit

 Thankfully, many data breach victims receive compensation for damages through multimillion-dollar lawsuit settlements.

-Recent Breaches Include Yahoo, Wendy’s
+Recent Breaches Include Yahoo, Arby’s

 In December 2016, Yahoo announced that 1 billion users’ information had been stolen in August 2013.
 This occurred just a few months after Yahoo announced that 500 million users’ data had been breached in 2014.
 This information included names, email addresses, dates of birth, phone numbers, passwords, etc. (Check these FAQs on the Yahoo data breach and how it might affect you.)

 In May 2016, Wendy’s suffered a breach that compromised roughly 300 of its 5,500 restaurants.
-That means that any customer who used a credit card at one of these 300 restaurants at the time of the breach became vulnerable to credit card fraud and identity theft.
+That means that any customer who used a credit card at one of these 300 restaurants at the time of the breach was vulnerable to credit card fraud and identity theft.

 In light of the data breaches cited above, tech companies urged consumers to change their passwords, and Netflix and Facebook (not affected by the breaches, as far as we know) reset customers’ passwords as well, for safety’s sake.